Rosenmatt1/save-cards-app/README.md

 3. Pressing the button again should deal 5 unique, random cards.
 Within the same game, you should never get the same cards again that you got in the past (just like a physical deck).
    - Same mutation.
    - For storing data/state, any clean solution goes if you wanna focus on other parts.
-4. Add a card counter which shows how many cards are dealt/left.
+4. API for a card counter which shows how many cards are dealt/left.
-   - Backend support
-5. Add a button to reset the game.
+5. API to reset the game.
-   - Backend support
-6. When all the cards have been dealt, Game Over should be displayed.
-   - Backend support
+6. API to show the game is over.
-7. If there is an ace in the last draw, display You Win, otherwise display You Lose, Sucker.
+7. API for win/lose.
+If there is an ace in the last draw, display You Win, otherwise display You Lose, Sucker.
-   - Bonus: backend support
 8. Unit tests.
 9. Bonuses:
    - Streak of wins/loses/games played in <period> (can be the last hour, but should be configurable)